th-rtyf-re/bundled-HFK/example/csv_to_hfk/README.md

 should produce the knot Floer homology `t^{-1}q^{-2} + q^{-1} + t`.

 ### Visualize the example
-By default, the macro `DRAW` is defined.
-If this is the case, after executing the code, two files will be created: `differential_suffix_tree.tex` and `knot_diagram.tex`.
-Compile the `LaTeX` file `drawings.tex` (provided the studied knot is not too big) to see the knot, as well as the differential suffix tree at each step of the calculation.
+By default, the macro `DRAW` is defined in `csv_to_hfk.cpp`.
+If this is the case, after executing the code, two files will be created:
+`differential_suffix_tree.tex` and `knot_diagram.tex`.
+Compile the `LaTeX` file `drawings.tex` (provided the studied knot is not too big) to visualize the knot, as well as the differential suffix forest at each step of the calculation.